SUSTAINABLE, LOW CARBON ENERGY

 - agreeing how the power from the Icelandic generators will be made available; and

 - obtaining confirmation from Landsnet that the grid strengthening will be completed in time.

 In the UK key milestones include:

 - obtaining a connection point (in progress) and confirming a Connection Agreement with National Grid;

 - finalising an EPC contract with a consortium which includes a world leading cable manufacturer; and

 - finalising a joint venture for The Factory in the North East of England.

 The Factory will be a world-class export business for many years to come and will support other energy projects in and from the UK and abroad.

 No. It is expected that power losses across The SuperConnection will be a modest 5% or so by using very high voltage direct current (HVDC) cable.

 Yes, The SuperConnection will take five / six years to construct.
 In order to meet the key date for the UK Government of 2025 (when coal and nuclear legacy plant are due to come off-line), construction needs to begin as soon as possible.

 The area in Iceland where the cable comes ashore is not tectonically active, so there is a low risk of volcanoes or earthquakes.

-The cost of The SuperConnection is £3 billion.
-As with any company, and in order to raise funds in the first place, we need to make a return on our investors £3 billion equity and debt investment.
+Development and delivery of The SuperConnection is a multi-billion pound project.
+As with any company, and in order to raise funds in the first place, we need to make a return on our investors equity and debt investment.
 Our investors (equity and debt) all have a duty to their shareholders to make a return on any investment.
-If a CfD mechanism is secured, any return will be regulated and limited by the UK Government.
+If a CfD mechanism is secured, any return will be regulated and limited by the UK Government..

 Potential investors include UK and international banks, pension funds, sovereign wealth funds, utility companies, export credit agencies and others.
 Atlantic SuperConnection would especially welcome Icelandic participation in investing in the project.
 No capital support from the UK or Icelandic governments is required.